The complete guide to using Facebook Groups to build a thriving online community for your audience and customers, updated for 2018. Enjoy!

 This one may sound funny, but it works!
 Think of a word to describe your group members, and start referring to them using that word.
 This helps solidify the sense of community among your group members.
 Here are some examples:

-- John Lee Dumas & Kate Erickson (Podcaster’s Paradise) refer to their group members as Paradisers
+- John Lee Dumas & Kate Erickson (Podcaster’s Paradise) call their group members Paradisers

-- Nick Loper (Side Hustle Nation) refers to his group members as Hustlers
+- Nick Loper (Side Hustle Nation) call his group members Hustlers

 - Elizabeth Kelsey Bradley (Blogging Boost) calls her group members Boosters